zachjesus/EEG-To-Midi/README.md

 # EEG to MIDI

-This Python script bridges EEG data streams to OSC messages, converting brainwave data (delta, theta, alpha, and beta waves) into MIDI-compatible values.
+This Python script bridges EEG data streams to OSC messages, converting brainwave amplitude and frequency (delta, theta, alpha, and beta waves) into MIDI-compatible values.
 It's designed to work with Lab Streaming Layer (LSL) for EEG input and sends the processed data via OSC messages to your desired ip/port.

-CODE BASE WILL BE SIMPLIFIED SOON.
-FREQ TO MJDI AND RAW FREQUENCY WILL BE OUTPUTTED TOO.
-MEAN-AVERAGING CODE WILL BE DONE IN SIMULINK.

 ## Features

-- Reads EEG data from LSL streams
+- Reads EEG data (amp and freq) from LSL streams
 - Processes four brainwave bands: delta, theta, alpha, and beta
 - Applies smoothing and normalization to the signals
 - Converts normalized values to MIDI range (0-127)